 The mid-tier Premium plan is the best option for most investors as you get unlimited access to the article library and Quant Ratings.
 Even if you only research a handful of stocks each month, you can exhaust your limited article access quickly, and not having full access to the ratings and screening tools can be frustrating.

 A Seeking Alpha Premium plan offers a 14-day free trial to decide if it’s the best stock picking service and research tool for your investing style.
 Our Seeking Alpha review goes into greater detail or give their trial a shot.

-Seeking Alpha is offering a 58% discount on their annual premium plan.
-This makes the plan $99 for the first year, instead of the normal $239.
+Seeking Alpha is offering a $50 discount on its annual premium plan.
+This makes the plan $189 for the first year instead of the normal $239.

-This is after a free 7-day trial to see if you like it.
+This is after a free 14-day trial to see if you like it.